 |-----||Strains are frequently lost because there are not enough resources (both personnel and material) for their maintenance and/or equipment malfunction.
 Who never returned to the lab after the weekend to realize that a germination chamber is not working properly?|

-By depositing your strains at ARC, you assure your research material and always have a source to reacquire your strains in the case you lost them and make sure that they are available to other researchers.
-If you are still working with the strains and do not want them to be made available to the public, we can include it in our website as “available only for collaboration” until your work is done and the information is published.
+By depositing your strains at ARC, you assure your research material and always have a source to reacquire your strains in the case you lost them and make sure that they are available to other researchers through our website.
+If you are still working with the strains and do not want them to be made available to the public (i.e., waiting for publication), we can include it in our website as “available only for collaboration” for a limited amount time.
 If another researcher shows interest in using your strains, we are available to establish a link between the two interested parties so a collaboration can be discussed.

 |---||You want to have a better characterization of HAB species in your area but culturing/taxonomy is not a part of your scope.|